SuleimanFarah/sunpy/GSoC-2021-Jeffrey-Paul.md

 #### Week 7
 - This entire week shall be used as a buffer week, to ensure that the above listed deliverables from week 1-6 are correctly set up.
 - Continue working on the extension `MapSequenceAnimator` to `3D gifs`.
-- Begin the writing the documentation of the correctly implemented methods according to the evaluation.
+- Begin writing the documentation of the correctly implemented methods according to the evaluation.
 - The examples of all the created methods shall be loaded into a gallery for Sphinx to create a `minigallery` for display in the documentation.
 - The required 3D testing methodology would have been extensively researched upon and a solid conclusion would be reached.
 - Allot some time for bug-fixes of any major bugs that may arise during the implementation of the 3D plotting as well as the testing and documentation structure.